-and the Prowl of the Yule Cat
+and the Prowl of

 THE BELL ABOVE THE DOOR TO RICHARD’S Anecdotes chimed brightly.
 Louisville, Massachusetts’s wizened postman stepped through, stomping his boots and brushing snow from his wiry gray hair.